RonghuiZhou/us-accidents/README.md

 https://www.kaggle.com/sobhanmoosavi/us-accidents

 I am focusing on 3 states: PA, NJ, & NY.
-I changed my mind today to include 5 states to cover the home of my colleagues at Janssen: PA, NJ, NY, DE, & CA.
+I changed my mind today to include 6 states to cover the home of my colleagues at Janssen: PA, NJ, NY, DE, CA & FL.

 in progress...

+How you can drive safely in 2020

 Questions:

-1. Time distribution: avoid travelling during this time on weekdays vs. weekends

-2. Location of most accidents
+1. When

+2. Where

-3. Weather effects on severity
+3. Weather

 4. Predict accident severity